sgoeschl/gatling-blueprint-project/README.md

 * Since my Scala skill are rudimentary at best I moved support code into a [seperate Java project](https://github.com/sgoeschl/gatling-blueprint-extensions)
 * There is no single Gatling setup to rule them all (at least I'm not able to provide one) but this project can help with some commonly used functionality
-* It is assumed that you will challenge and/or change some/many of my design decisison and you are free to change it - hence it is called blueprint.
-Having said tht constructive feedback is appreciated and will improve the project in the long run
+* It is assumed that you will challenge and/or change some/many of my design decision and you are free to do so - hence it is called blueprint.
+Having said that constructive feedback is highly appreciated and will improve my pet project in the long run.

 ## 4. The Mental Domain Model